 The COVID-19 report for 2020 detailed the various changes that had to be implemented due to effects of the pandemic on the curriculum.
-Placements were paused for up to 3 months, and prior to recommencing their placements all students were required to complete an online 'Return to Clinical Placements' module which involved COVID-19 infection controls and PPE.
+Placements were paused for up to three months, and prior to recommencing their placements all students were required to complete an online 'Return to Clinical Placements' module which involved COVID-19 infection controls and PPE.
 The School advised that students were also required to meet in small groups online to enable further discussion and reflection on their clinical work.
-Most recently in 2020 MedSAC concluded that they were satisfied with the Schools progress regarding the previously imposed conditions and the School at present has no outstanding conditions.
+In 2020, the Medical School Accreditation Committee considered a report on conditions are were satisfied with the School's progress regarding the previously imposed conditions, closing all remaining conditions.